How To: Node Red – Control the WhatsApp(*) lamp

 Import node code

-To test this code you can easily import it into your NodeRed installation.
-Tips can be found in the article NodeRed - Import and Export Node Code.
+To test this code, you can simply import it into your NodeRed installation.
+You can find tips on how to do this in the article NodeRed - import and export node code.

 Structure of the NodeCode.